Linear Circuit Analysis

 Series

-Current sources should never be combined in series.
-What would happen if we connect two current sources with different currents in series?
+Current sources should not be combined in series.
+What happens if two current sources with different currents are connected in series?

 Parallel